Sea-of-Green/Style-Guide/src/content/6-imagery.md

   </div>
 </section>

+### Photograph Sourcing

+Ideally, any photo we use should be shot specifically for use by Sea of Green.
+Unfortunately, that is not always a viable option for various reasons.
+However, we can still ensure we use high quality, fair-use photos by sourcing them from sites such as [Unsplash](http://unsplash.com) or [FindA.Photo](http://finda.photo).

 ## Patterns

 Currently, there is only one official pattern.
-It is often applied at a 32&deg; angle.
+It is built out of the Sea of Green icon, and often applied at a 32&deg; angle.
+As with photography, text should never be laid directly over text.

 #### Icon Pattern

-<div class="pattern"></div>
+<div class="pattern pattern--level"></div>

 #### Rotated Icon Pattern